• Skip to main content

 Full results take about two weeks, but you could notice lighter teeth in just a few days with daily whitening sessions.

 You can speed up results by using an LED lamp made for teeth whitening.
-This light boosts the gel’s whitening power by causing a chemical reaction that helps the gel penetrate deeper into the enamel, removing more stains per session.
-Check with your dentist to see if an LED lamp can help enhance your whitening experience.
+Certain studies suggest these lights can enhance whitening power by helping the gel penetrate deeper into the enamel.
+Check with your dentist or the company you purchase from to see if an LED lamp can help enhance your whitening experience.

 How Long Will My Results Last?